 To qualify, you have to prove that you have an agreement to rent a plot of land in the free trade zone with a contract for a minimum of 10 years.
 The visa encourages foreigners who can generate revenue from Panama to the rest of the world.

-The designated tax-free zones in Panama have distinct tax advantages for operating businesses such as assembly lines, software creation facilities, call centers, and other such businesses that export their products or services.
+The designated tax-free zones in Panama offer distinct tax advantages for businesses such as assembly lines, software development facilities, call centers, and other operations that export their products or services.
 These businesses also get tax breaks on a certain percentage of their products or services sold locally.

 Italian Passport